Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Introduction

-The key contributions of this paper are thus: \begin{enumerate} \item The investigation of the \emph{smoother entropy} as a tractable state-uncertainty measure to be minimised for active state estimation and maximised for active state obfuscation; \item The novel expression of the smoother entropy using the Marko-Massey theory of directed information, leading to two novel expressions for it in terms of the standard concept of the POMDP belief state; \item The formulation of our active estimation and obfuscation problems as belief-state MDPs, both surprisingly with concave cost and cost-to-go functions; and, \item The development of PWLC approximate solutions and their associated error bounds for our active estimation and obfuscation problems using standard POMDP techniques. \end{enumerate} Compared to our early work in \cite{Molloy2021,Molloy2021a}, significant extensions in this paper include: 1) Use of the Marko-Massey theory of directed information to unify the derivations of belief-state smoother entropy forms and enable comparison with the directed-information work of \cite{Tanaka2017,Nekouei2019}; 2) Characterisation of the structural properties of all belief-state MDP formulations of our active estimation and obfuscation problems; 3) Development of PWLC (approximate) solutions and their associated error bounds; and 4) Numerical and theoretical analysis examining the operational relationship between smoother-entropy optimisation and estimation error probabilities.
-With the exception of Lemma \ref{lemma:estConcave} and Theorem \ref{theorem:estConcave} (published in \cite{Molloy2021a} without detailed proofs), the technical results of this paper are new in their full generality.
+Compared to our early work in \cite{Molloy2021,Molloy2021a}, significant extensions in this paper include: 1) Use of the Marko-Massey theory of directed information to unify the derivations of belief-state smoother entropy forms and enable comparison with the directed-information work of \cite{Tanaka2017,Nekouei2019}; 2) Characterisation of the structural properties of all belief-state MDP formulations of our active estimation and obfuscation problems; 3) Development of PWLC (approximate) solutions and their associated error bounds; and 4) Numerical and theoretical analysis examining the operational relationship between smoother-entropy optimisation and estimation error probabilities.